honeyy786/stock_prediction/README.md

 ### Steps:
-If Loss/Remain Same->0
+1)If Loss/Remain Same->0
   If Profit -> 1

-Read Data->Train & Test-> Remove Punctuation-> Rename Column Names-> Make all words to lower case
+2)Read Data->Train & Test-> Remove Punctuation-> Rename Column Names-> Make all words to lower case

-In NLP consider all headings as a paragraph
+3)In NLP consider all headings as a paragraph

-Apply CountVectorizer-> It takes the sentense and convert it into a vector of features-> Implement Bags of Vectors
+4)Apply CountVectorizer-> It takes the sentense and convert it into a vector of features-> Implement Bags of Vectors

-Predict for Test Data
+5)Predict for Test Data

-Now we will import library to check accuracy
+6)Now we will import library to check accuracy

-classification_report-> Recall, show precision classification_matrix-> Tabular summary accuracy_report-> Ratio-> Number of correctly classified cases to total cases classified
+classification_report-> Recall, show precision

+classification_matrix-> Tabular summary

+accuracy_report-> Ratio-> Number of correctly classified cases to total cases classified